paliarush/magento2-vagrant-for-developers/README.md

 ## How to install

-If you never used Vagrant before, read [Vagrant Docs](https://docs.vagrantup.com/v2/)
+If you never used Vagrant before, read [Vagrant Docs](https://docs.vagrantup.com/v2)

 ### Requirements
 - [Vagrant 1.8+](https://www.vagrantup.com/downloads.html) is installed and available globally in command line
 - [Host manager plugin for Vagrant](https://github.com/smdahlen/vagrant-hostmanager)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-- [Composer](https://getcomposer.org/doc/00-intro.md) is installed and is available globally in command line
+- [PHP](http://php.net/manual/en/install.php) (any version) to allow Magento dependency management with [Composer](https://getcomposer.org/doc/00-intro.md)
-- Make sure you have SSH keys generated and associated with your github account, see [manual](https://help.github.com/articles/generating-ssh-keys/).
+- [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Make sure you have SSH keys generated and associated with your github account, see [manual](https://help.github.com/articles/generating-ssh-keys/).
-:information_source: You can use another way of getting codebase instead of cloning, it does not matter for successful installation.
+:information_source: It is possible to use another way of getting codebase instead of cloning, it does not matter for successful installation.
-- \[Optional\] but highly recommended, [PHP Storm](https://www.jetbrains.com/phpstorm)
+- [PHP Storm](https://www.jetbrains.com/phpstorm) is optional but recommended.

 ### Installation steps